Honda CR-V (sixth generation): North America

-The sixth-generation CR-V went on sale in September 2022 for the 2023 model year in the U.S. The U.S. model initially offered in EX, EX-L, Sport, and Sport Touring trim levels, which the hybrid powertrain is standard on the Sport and Sport Touring trims.
+The sixth-generation CR-V went on sale in September 2022 for the 2023 model year in the U.S. The U.S. model initially offered in EX, EX-L, Sport, and Sport Touring trim levels, with the hybrid powertrain standard on the Sport and Sport Touring trims.
 All variants are available in front-wheel drive or all-wheel drive, except the Sport Touring which is all-wheel drive only.
-The LX trim was later introduced in 2023 during the 2023 model year as the base model of CR-V in the U.S. In 2023, for the 2024 model year, a Sport-L hybrid trim was added whose price slots under the Sport Touring.
+The LX trim was later introduced in 2023 during the 2023 model year as the base model of CR-V in the U.S. In June 2023, for the 2024 model year, Honda offered a Sport-L hybrid trim, priced under the Sport Touring trim.

 The Canadian model is offered in LX, Sport, EX-L, and Touring trims, with the Touring having the hybrid powertrain.
 The Canadian Sport trim is largely identical to the U.S. gas-only EX albeit for cosmetic differences.
 All variants come standard with all-wheel drive, although the base LX is also offered with front-wheel drive.
-In 2023, for the 2024 model year, a EX-L hybrid trim (identical to the U.S. Sport-L) was added whose price slots under the Sport Touring.
-In 2024, for the 2025 model year, the gasoline-only EX-L trim has been dropped.
+In June 2023, for the 2024 model year, a EX-L hybrid trim (identical to the U.S. Sport-L) was added whose price slots under the Sport Touring.
+In May 2024, for the 2025 model year, the gasoline-only EX-L trim has been dropped.

+Oceania

+Australia

+The sixth-generation CR-V went on sale in Australia on 1 September 2023, imported from Thailand, in four trim levels: X, L, LX, and RS.
+It is powered by either a 1.5-liter turbocharged petrol engine, or the 2.0-litre e:HEV hybrid powertrain exclusive for the RS trim.
+The 7-seater version is available for the X and LX trims, and an all-wheel drive (AWD) option for the L and LX trims.
+In March 2026, the CR-V line-up in Australia was updated with the e:HEV hybrid powertrain made available for the X, L and LX trims.
+In addition, the VTi X7, VTi L FWD, VTi L AWD and VTi LX AWD variants were discontinued.